patcon/nodescription.net-v2/notes.md

-that, a process of converting an "other" into a "self" -- something that lights up our mirror neurons, like watching a sports team (_your_ sports team) working together on the other side of the airwaves, or speaking across the table to a lover, or even across the corpus callosum to a self that's lucky enough to already be in agreement.
+that, a process of converting an "other" into a "self" -- something that lights up our mirror neurons, like watching a sports team (_your_ sports team) working together on the other side of the airwaves, or speaking across the couch to a lover, or even across the corpus callosum to a self that's lucky enough to already be in agreement.

 We subjectively feel these human experiences as something more, but